 - There are many layers of large muscles found in the lower back, such as the erector spinae, that are responsible for holding up and supporting the spine.

 - The lumbar spine has two sections that carry the most weight at the lowest point: L5-S1 and L4-L5.
 Because discs in this lower area of the lumbar spine carry the most weight they are more likely to become damaged and are most susceptible to conditions such as herniated discs.

 Lower Back Pain All Around The World

-It affects approximately 540 million people.
+It affects approximately 540 million people all over the world.

 The World Health Organization (WHO) reports other stats about back pain which are quite alarming.

 - The lifetime occurrence of back pain is around 60 to 70 percent in industrial countries.

 - In the UK, lower back pain is the most common cause of disability in young adults – over 100 million workdays are lost to this condition every year.

 - In Sweden, low back pain has contributed to people missing more work.
 The number of workdays missed jumped from seven million in 1980 to 28 million in 1987.

 - In the U.S., people miss a total of 149 million days of work every year because of lower back pain.